 In a bankruptcy situation, though, if the $5,000 debt was included and discharged, there would be no tax consequences.
 This is one of the major advantages of filing for bankruptcy protection.
 Of course, all other conditions must be appropriate under all other circumstances for this benefit to work.

-If you are considering filing for bankruptcy protection and would like a complimentary strategy session, please contact Dellutri Law Group.
+If you are considering filing for bankruptcy protection and would like a free consultations, please contact Dellutri Law Group.
 We would be happy to set an appointment for you at a convenient time so that you can discuss whatever financial challenges that you are facing with an expert bankruptcy attorney.
 At the end of the strategy session, you will have a plan to deal with your situation, and you may be shocked that filing for bankruptcy protection is not your best option.